What is Exposed Aggregate?

-This is a popular choice for people wanting to either have a more sophisticated look for their outdoor spaces or are looking to add an aggregate application for alfresco and pool areas.
+This is a popular choice for people wanting to either have a more sophisticated look for their outdoor spaces or are looking to add a decorative concrete application to a alfresco and pool areas.

-The process for honed aggregate is more extensive than an exposed aggregate application, as the project will require a concrete grinding and surface professional.
+The process of honing aggregate is more extensive than an exposed application, as the project will require a concrete grinding and surface professional.

-Once the exposed aggregate is ready, the floor preparation specialist will then grind the top layer of aggregate down till it the desired look and smoothness is achieved.
+Once the slab is ready, the floor preparation specialist will then grind the top layer of the stones down till it the desired look and smoothness is achieved.

 If you choose this application for your alfresco area or pool surrounds, we add an additive to the sealing process to create a non-slip finish, preventing unwanted falls by improving traction.

 Still on the fence if exposed aggregate is the right choice for your new home or renovation?
 Have a look at the many benefits of installing this decorative concrete around your property: